TheTechnobear/MEC/README.md

 the deeper motivation is to allow these 'controllers' to become more 'instrument' like, so you can just pickup and play without thinking about software configurations etc.

+I also use this projects for the basis of many other open source projects I develop including Orac , a virtual modular for SoCs including rPI and Organelle. see https://github.com/TheTechnobear/Orac

 ## Architecture
 The core of the project is the mec-api this provides the main functionality which can be utilised by any software. (written in C++ and provided as shared lirbaries).